dxxmsdxy/prompt/README.md

 Simply and explicitly express how LLMs should present a page's content.

-Browsers, plugins, and web APIs can tareget a simple primitive.
+Browsers, plugins, and web APIs can target a simple primitive.

 Prompts can target spefic models.